RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/viewing-subscription.md

 1. The name of the subscription
 1. The payment method used
-1. The Redis Enterprise Cloud plan
+1. The Redis Cloud Essentials plan

 To change the first two, click on the pencil icon to the right of each.
 To change the plan, click on "Change Subscription" button at the bottom